-The Cross-layer Application-Aware Resilience at Extreme Scale (CAARES) project, a collaborative effort between ICL, Rutgers University, and Stony Brook, aims to provide a theoretical foundation for multi-level fault management and a clear understanding of existing obstacles that could obstruct generic and efficient approaches for fault management at scale.
-This effort is vital for large-scale science, because, as extreme-scale computational power enables new and important discoveries across all science domains, the current understanding of fault rates is casting a grim shadow, revealing a future where failures are not exceptions but are the norm.
+The Cross-layer Application-Aware Resilience at Extreme Scale (CAARES) project, a collaborative effort between ICL, Rutgers University, and Stony Brook, aims to provide a theoretical foundation for multi-level fault management techniques and provide a clear understanding of existing obstacles that could obstruct generic and efficient approaches for fault management at scale.
+This effort is vital for large-scale science, because, as extreme-scale computational power enables new and important discoveries across all science domains, the current understanding of fault rates is casting a grim shadow and revealing a future where failures are not exceptions but are the norm.

 In Collaboration With

 - Rutgers University

 - Stony Brook University